Bilinear biorthogonal expansions and the Dunkl kernel on the real line: Technical lemmas

 \section{Technical lemmas}

-The main goal of this section is to prove Lemma~\ref{lem:F-PQ} and Lemma~\ref{lem:qF-PQ}, they are key in our study about the Dunkl transform on the real line and its analogue $\calF_{\alpha,q}$.
-The proofs of Lemma~\ref{lem:F-PQ} and Lemma~\ref{lem:qF-PQ} are contained in subsections~\ref{sub:prooflemma} and~\ref{sub:qprooflemma}, respectively.
-With this target, we need to establish some previous formulas.
-They are given in the subsections~\ref{sub:intBessel} and~\ref{sub:qintBessel}.
+The main goal of this section is to prove Lemma~\ref{lem:F-PQ}, which is key in our study of the Dunkl transform on the real line.
+The proof is contained in subsection~\ref{sub:prooflemma}.
+With this target, we need to previously establish some formulas.
+They are given in subsection~\ref{sub:intBessel}.